aritde/PersonalBookMarker/README.md

 6. When the program is executed for the first time, it is likely for an user having large number of bookmarks across all his/her browsers to overwhelm the SMTP server.
 Necessary steps have been taken (currently hashed out in the program, though) to handle this situation.
 This would otherwise cause the ISP to erroneously infer that SPAM emails are being sent out by this user.

 Below are the planned improvements:
 1. Step 1 above extracts the bookmark.html file manually from the Mozilla Firefox.
 Currently, I am working on parsing the 	local file where Mozilla Firefox saves each bookmark.

 2. This will help me to automate the entire process without any manual intervention.

 3. Extend this for other browsers – IE, Opera, and Safari.

 4. Periodically, check the Bookmarks URLs – if at all bookmarked page/website exist.

 5. Maintain proper log files in order to make the investigations easier.

 Some ongoing modifications are marked with a //TODO: in parts of the program.

 In case you are interested to execute this program in order to set up your personal consolidated bookmark, the following needs to be modified:
-1. For Firefox: -> -> Export the file and name it bookmark.html and place it in the same directory as the program.
+1. For Firefox: -> -> Export the file and name it bookmark.html .
 2. Change the email address to your personal email address.
+3. Change the necessary filenames and their path.
-3. Add the below JAR files to the project :
+4. Add the below JAR files to the project : a.commons-io-2.5-jar b.json-simple-1.1.1.jar
+	c.Jsoup-1.9.2.jar
+	d.mail.jar
 In case you need any other information, drop an email to aritde@indiana.edu .